The Five Most Celebrated Mountains of North Korea

-The “Mysterious fragrant mountain,” although maybe it shouldn’t be called mysterious considering floral fields surround the trail leading up to it.
-This mountain is considered to be the home of the first king of Korea, King Tangun, who is said to have descended from the heavens, and to have founded the first Korean kingdom over 4000 years ago.
+The “Mysterious Fragrant Mountain,” although maybe it shouldn’t be called mysterious considering floral fields surround the trail leading up to it.
+This mountain is considered to be the home of the first king of Korea, King Tangun, who is said to have descended from the heavens and to have founded the first Korean kingdom over 4000 years ago.
 Its tallest peak is at 1009 meters tall, making it obvious this mountain has plenty of space for various tourist attractions.
-Notably the International Friendship Exhibition, a museum housing gifts to the leaders of North Korea from foreigners around the world, rumor has it there are 220,000 gifts here.
+Notably, the International Friendship Exhibition exists here, a museum housing gifts to the leaders of North Korea from foreigners around the world.
+Rumour has it that it’s home to 220,000 gifts.
 There is also the Ryongmun cavern system that is open for public exploration.
-Various secluded buddhist temples also lay within these mountains.
-Be sure to check out the Pohyon Temple, it is over 1000 years old and was the epicenter of Buddhism during the Koryo dynasty.
+Various secluded Buddhist temples also lay within these mountains.
+Be sure to check out the Pohyon Temple, it is over 1000 years old and was the epicentre of Buddhism during the Koryo dynasty.

-The “Mountain of 7 treasures,” legend has it that there are 7 treasures buried within.
-This is actually a series of mountains but they are commonly referred to as one, with the tallest being Sangmae peak at just above 1100 meters.
+The “Mountain of 7 Treasures,” legend has it that there are 7 treasures buried within.
+This is actually a series of mountains but they are commonly referred to as one, with the tallest being Sangmae Peak at just above 1100 meters.
 Also like Kumgangsan, Chilbosan is divided into 3 areas: Inner, Outer, and Sea; each with various notable aspects.
 Throughout Chilbosan there are rare rock formations and beautiful viewpoints, especially when snow is on the ground.
-This mountain is popular with tourists who are eager to learn from local guides, who share stories of folklore and adventures.
+This mountain is popular with tourists who are eager to learn from local guides sharing stories of folklore and adventures.
 Visit the Kaesim Buddhist Temple as well when you are here, one of the main attractions of the area.
 This temple is over 1000 years old, founded in 826; And is one of North Korea’s official national treasures.

 The “September Mountain,” taking its name from the most prime time of the year to visit the mountain, September.
 Just below 1000 meters this mountain is hardly one that dominates the skyline.
 It does however dominate the domestic tourism market of North Korea, with many locals visiting it during the summer.
 Check out one of the many valleys during September to get a full dose of the fall foliage.
 Many of the forests here have never been explored by people before and are ripe for exploration.
 Another notable feature of this mountain is the Mausoleum of King Kongukwon.
 Inside the tomb you can find wall paintings that will allow you to catch a glimpse into the life of an early Korean.
 This mountain was also the staging area and an important battleground during the Korean War.